Skip to main content

 Connect to a MySQL Cluster

-to exec into a Pod and connect to a database.
+You can use kubectl exec to exec into a Pod and connect to a database.

-to store the connection credential of the MySQL cluster.
+KubeBlocks operator creates a new Secret called mycluster-conn-credential to store the connection credential of the MySQL cluster.
 This secret contains the following keys:

-: the password of the root user.port
+• password: the password of the root user.

-: the port of the MySQL cluster.host
+• port: the port of the MySQL cluster.

-: the host of the MySQL cluster.endpoint
+• host: the host of the MySQL cluster.

-Run the command below to get the
+1. Run the command below to get the username and password for the kubectl exec command.

-command.kubectl get secrets mycluster-conn-credential -n demo -o jsonpath='{.data.username}' | base64 -d
+kubectl get secrets mycluster-conn-credential -n demo -o jsonpath='{.data.username}' | base64 -d

 >

-rootkubectl get secrets mycluster-conn-credential -n demo -o jsonpath='{.data.password}' | base64 -d
+kubectl get secrets mycluster-conn-credential -n demo -o jsonpath='{.data.password}' | base64 -d

 >

-and connect to the database using username and password.kubectl exec -ti mycluster-mysql-0 -n demo -- bash
+kubectl exec -ti mycluster-mysql-0 -n demo -- bash

 mysql -u root -p b8wvrwlm